haquema/makers-javascript-fndamentals/contents/9-calling-apis.md

 After all, you wouldn't expect your phone screen to freeze completely while its fetching the latest weather data, or refreshing your work schedule in the background?
 In the same way, we don't want our program to be unresponsive while we're fetching remote data.

 A good example of such an API is Github's one.
-If you want to see what it looks like, let's have a look at the [URL for Ruby's Sinatra github repo.](https://api.github.com/repos/sinatra/sinatra) If you open this link in your browser, you'll see only data (in the JSON format):
+If you want to see what it looks like, let's have a look at the [URL for Ruby's Sinatra Github repo.](https://api.github.com/repos/sinatra/sinatra) If you open this link in your browser, you'll see only data (in the JSON format):

 ```json
 {